yanrivera19/todo-list-app/todo-app/README.md

 ### How the App Works

 You can sign in to your Google account by clicking the 'Sign In with Google' button on the top right corner of the page.
-You can sign out by clicking the same button, which by then will have in it the text: 'Sign Out'.
-In the input field, the user can type in the to-do's and add them to the list by either pressing the 'Enter' key or by clicking the 'Add' button.
-Whenever a to-do gets added, the input field will be cleared.
-If the user submits an empty input field, no to-do's will be added to the list and an error message will be displayed on the page.
-Each item from the list has three different buttons.
-The blue check mark button, whenever clicked, will add a line through the to-do; indicating that the to-do was completed.
-The yellow note button, when clicked, redirects you to a page where the Todo in which the clicked button was, can be edited/updated.
+You can sign out by clicking the same button, which will by then have in it the text: 'Sign Out'.

+In the input field, you can type in your to-do's and add them to the list by either pressing the 'Enter' key or by clicking the 'Add' button.
+If you submit an empty input field, no to-do's will be added to the list and an error message will be displayed on the page.

+Each to-do on the list has three different buttons:

+-   The <span style="color:blue">**blue**</span> check mark icon, whenever clicked, will add a line through the to-do; indicating that the to-do was completed.
+-   The <span style="color:yellow">**yellow**</span> note button, when icon, redirects you to a page where the Todo in which the clicked button was, can be edited/updated.
 When you click the 'Update' button, you will be redirected to the home page where the list of to-do's is displayed.
-The update to the to-do will be reflected on the page.
-The red trash button, when clicked, deletes the to-do.
+The update made to the to-do will be reflected on the page.
+-   The <span style="color:red">**red**</span> trash icon, when clicked, deletes the to-do.

 ---